What are you looking for?

 I love the way that Marie has taken one effect and used it multiple ways.
 She gives pictures at the end of each “skill / technique” and shows what she (or another artist) did with it.
 Then she tells you the basic steps in how it was achieved and where to find it in that chapter.
 WOW!
 The page shown above at right is an example of this.
 I love that she took the extra time to do this.
 She could have explained each technique, showed one picture, and then been done with it.
 But not Marie, nope.
 She went above and beyond!
 Thank you Marie for taking the time to do this.

 If you are a sculptor however, you could pass on this book.
 Why?
-Because most of the techniques that you would use in your sculpting have been published before and you probably already have in your library.
-This being said, the color palettes and designs could be just enough to inspire a whole new creation for you.
-Even though I am not a jewelry artist, there is something about techniques that I just always have to try them!
-I rarely will incorporate them into my designs however.
-But when it comes to creating non-sculptural work like box lids, carmex toppers, twinchies, or more … this will be fun!
+Because you simply won’t utilize the surface techniques that are presented here.
+Even though I am not a jewelry artist, there is something about techniques that I just always have to try them; because I love to play and to experiment.
+I love to incorporate new things in my designs.
 The best part is that at the end of each section, Marie has included an “Artists at Work” page where well known (and perhaps new to you) artists are featured.

 Thanks for joining me today,